cjudd/docker-for-devs-workshop/06_compose.md

 docker network ls
 ```

-6. In the same directory as the docker-compose.xml shut everything down by running the following:
+6. In the same directory as the docker-compose.yml shut everything down by running the following:

 ```
 docker-compose down